 To cook the gammon: warm the molasses or black treacle slightly (if it's very cold), then use a pastry brush to coat all the little diamonds of skin lightly.
 After that sprinkle the skin with salt crystals, pressing them well in.

 Now place the gammon in a roasting tin, skin-side upright (if it won't stand up straight, use a couple of wedges of foil to keep it in position).

 Place the roasting tin in the oven, and after 25 minutes turn the heat down to gas mark 4, 350°F (180°C).
 Then continue to let the gammon cook for 1¼-2 hours – it should feel tender all the way through when tested with a skewer.

 After it comes out of the oven, give it at least 30 minutes' resting time, covered with foil, in a warm place.
-Serve with the English Cumberland Sauce (see link below).
+Serve with the Cumberland Sauce (see related receipe below).